quapka/sqc-project-plan/README.md

 Since _all_ the code that will be produced as part of this project will be open-sourced everyone will be invited and welcomed to review both the code and the specifications.
 Apart from the usual code reviews it would be beneficial to have a dedicated reviews regarding (details in the Appendix):

-- the security of the implemenation
+- the security of the implementation
 - Rust implementation (especially due to its evolving nature: new editions and features can emerge)
 - API and protocols implementation